 source('code/mlc_vs_opm.R')

-4 First connection with machine learning
+4 Connection with machine learning and AI

 Some works in machine learning focus on “guessing the correct answer”, and this focus is reflected in the way their machine-learning algorithms – especially classifiers – are trained and used.